Keeping safe on your summer road trip

 Prepare for emergencies

 Finally, prepare and pack an emergency kit if you are driving a long distance this summer.
-This kit should include such essentials as blankets, a flashlight, jumper cables, water, flares, a first-aid kit, fully charged cell phone and tools that you can use to change a tire.
+This kit should include such essentials as blankets, a flashlight, jumper cables, water, flares, a first-aid kit, a fully charged cell phone, and tools that you can use to change a tire.
 In addition, you might consider investing in a roadside assistance plan.
 This way, if you do face an emergency while on the road, you can quickly call for help.
 Just be sure that you know exactly what services your plan includes.